NATIVE AMERICAN FOOD PLANTS

 Maple (Acer saccharum, A. saccharinum

-used by Dakota, Menominee, Ojibwe, Omaha-Ponca, Winnebago
+used by Algonquin, Cherokee, Dakota, Menominee, Ojibwe, Omaha-Ponca, Potawatomi, Winnebago

 Used by many tribes, the sweet sap was made into sugar, but also used as a refreshing drink